-The School IPM section of our Web site is targeted to provide information to team members.
-Therefore, we provide information for school administrators, facilities managers, teachers, students and parents.
+Our website is targeted to provide information to these team members, who include school administrators, facilities managers, teachers, students and parents.

-The importance of school IPM is further emphasized by new state laws and regulations that require that IPM plans be created for the management of pests on school grounds, and the requirement of the State Board of Education that IPM be a part of Pennsylvania's academic standards.
+In Pennsylvania, state laws and regulations that require IPM plans be created for the management of pests on school grounds, and that IPM be a part of Pennsylvania's academic standards.
 IPM is found under Subject Area 4: Environment and Ecology, and Subject Area 4.5: Humans and the Environment.

 IPM and Indoor Air Quality